 About The Film

-Competitors spend countless hours hunched over workbenches, delicately assembling tiny, sophisticated components of the plane to achieve minimum weight.
-"Float" covers the precise process of how these planes are built.
-It’s a game of milligrams as they slice paper thin sheets of balsa wood and delicately glue these gossamer airships together.
-Devoted as the they are, the free-flight community is dying.
-As the number of participants drops, it becomes uncertain how much longer this hobby will last in our increasingly digital world.
+Competitors spend countless hours anxiously hunched over workbenches, delicately assembling sophisticated components of the plane to achieve minimum weight.
+Float highlights the precise process of how these planes are built and the science that explains how they fly.
+It’s a game of microns and milligrams as they slice paper thin sheets of balsa wood and delicately glue the gossamer airplanes together.
+Devoted as the they are, the community is dying.
+As the number of participants drops, it becomes uncertain if this sport will endure in our increasingly digital world.